 Teletubbies Biography (Wikipedia)

-Teletubbies is a British pre-school children's television series created by Ragdoll Productions' Anne Wood CBE and Andrew Davenport.
-The programme focuses on four multi-coloured toddlers of a mythological species known as "Teletubbies," named for the television screens implanted in their abdomens.
+Teletubbies is a British pre-school children's television series created by Ragdoll Productions' Anne Wood and Andrew Davenport.
+The programme focuses on four multi-coloured aliens known as "Teletubbies," named for the television screens implanted in their abdomens.
 Recognised throughout popular culture for the uniquely-shaped antenna protruding from the head of each character, the Teletubbies communicate through gibberish and were designed to bear resemblance to young children.

 Particularly notable for its high production values, the series rapidly became a commercial success in Britain and abroad.
 It won multiple BAFTA awards and was nominated for two Daytime Emmys throughout its run.
 A single based on the show's theme song reached number 1 in the UK Singles Chart in December 1997 and remained in the Top 75 for 32 weeks, selling over a million copies.